itspablomontes/itspablomontes/README.md

 # 🧙🏼 Pablo Montes

-**`Full stack developer`**
+**`Full-Stack Developer`**

-I'm a full-stack developer who loves bringing ideas to life through code.
+I'm a Full-Stack Developer who loves bringing ideas to life through code.
 I handle everything from planning and design to solving real-world problems with practical solutions.
 Programming has always fascinated me, and I enjoy the challenge of figuring things out and making things work.

 - 🔭 I’m currently working on World Wise
 - 🌱 I’m currently learning Next.js and Node.js